collapsed-stacks/startups/questions/306/integrated-platforms-for-social-email-marketing.md

 - tagged: `marketing`, `e-commerce`
 - score: 5

-<p>My business relies on digital marketing and at my stage I'm trying not to spend the money I don't have too much.</p>
+My business relies on digital marketing and at my stage I'm trying not to spend the money I don't have too much.

-<p>I would like to have a platform that is able to push my products out onto Facebook, Twitter, Pinterest, Instagram &amp; subscribed emails {digital marketing channels}. </p>
+I would like to have a platform that is able to push my products out onto Facebook, Twitter, Pinterest, Instagram & subscribed emails {digital marketing channels}.

-<p>This platform would be tied into my shopping cart {product} and user database {customer}, and ping back actions people take.
+This platform would be tied into my shopping cart {product} and user database {customer}, and ping back actions people take.
 So based on customer's behavior I can fine tune the messages I send to them, i.e if Fiona likes hand creams, she gets more cosmetics offers.
-As much as possible I want to automate such a system.</p>
+As much as possible I want to automate such a system.

-<p>The stuff on the market seem to be hugely expensive and more for digital agencies, do you guys have any experience and recommendations on this?</p>
+The stuff on the market seem to be hugely expensive and more for digital agencies, do you guys have any experience and recommendations on this?

 ## Answer 7572